Naval Station Great Lakes: 1960s and 1970s

 A view of the former Great Lakes Naval Hospital during demolition in 2013.

 On 9 December 1960, Great Lakes Naval Hospital (building 200H) was dedicated replacing the original hospital, building 1H.
 During the Vietnam War, the hospital cared for over 11,000 patients at the 478000 sqft, 825 bed facility.
 Demolition of the hospital began in January 2013 after its services were transitioned to the Captain James A. Lovell Federal Health Care Center in 2010.

 In August 1965, facilities at Great Lakes were used as a morgue in the aftermath of the crash of United Airlines Flight 389.

 In the early morning hours of 11 March 1967, Rear Admiral Howard A. Yeager, Commander, 9th Naval District, was killed by a fire at his quarters at Great Lakes.
 Admiral Yeager and two hospital corpsman (WAVES) died attempting to save the Admiral's wife, who was under medical care for multiple sclerosis.
 She also died several days later.

 On 28 September 1972, 18 were injured at Great Lakes when a tornado struck two of the base housing areas.

+1979 Electrical Schools Service Command

+In 1979 The Electric Service Schools Command served various Rates, including Electrical Schools for Electrician's Mates.
+Below is the logo used for the Service Schools Command Logo made of brass and mounted on a wooden shield plaque.